Carramar (NSW)

 Carramar shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 20.1%, significantly lower than Greater Sydney's average of 38.0%.
-Bachelor degrees are the most common, at 15.9%, followed by postgraduate qualifications (3.3%) and graduate diplomas (0.9%).
-Vocational credentials are held by 29.5% of residents aged 15 and above, with advanced diplomas at 11.2% and certificates at 18.3%.
+Bachelor degrees are the most common at 15.9%, followed by postgraduate qualifications (3.3%) and graduate diplomas (0.9%).
+Trade and technical skills are prevalent, with 29.5% of residents aged 15+ holding vocational credentials - advanced diplomas (11.2%) and certificates (18.3%).
 Educational participation is high, with 35.0% of residents currently enrolled in formal education.

 This includes 10.4% in primary education, 9.8% in secondary education, and 6.5% pursuing tertiary education.